10 MINUTES WITH… Annick Ireland

 What plans do you have for Immaculate Vegan in the future?

 We have only recently launched, and we have very ambitious plans for the future.
 Our goal is to be the leading global vegan lifestyle platform, with a rich content offering alongside our store.
-We have already started creating much more content under our Editorial section, and this will be a much bigger feature in the future.
-We are also working hard to expand our product categories and the brands we have in each category, including clothing, denim, activewear, nightwear and loungewear; we will expand our men’s offering; and we will expand our global brand offering as we want our customers to be able to choose to shop more locally and regionally.
+We have already started creating much more content for our Magazine.
+We are also working hard to expand our product categories and the brands we have in each category, including clothing, denim, activewear, nightwear and loungewear.
+We will expand our men’s offering and our global brand offering as we want our customers to be able to shop more locally and regionally.

 Follow us on: